WHY WE CARE

 Adoption of the rules by the federal government could create further confusion, deepen fear in the community, and significantly impact access to health and social services for California’s children, where one in two children are part of an immigrant family.
 In partnership withThe California Endowment, and with input from partners like the National Immigration Law Center and the California Immigrant Policy Center, we have created a video to inform you about potential changes to “public charge,” its impact on children and families, and ways you can get involved to not allow these changes to move forward.

-In partnership with Kidsdata and Population Reference Bureau, our latest brief “Potential Effects of #PublicCharge Changes on #CA’s Children” gives an overview of what the proposed regulation includes, the chilling effect it would have on the use of public programs & the negative impact it would have on the health & wellbeing of children in immigrant families.
+In partnership with Kidsdata and the Population Reference Bureau, our brief “Potential Effects of Public Charge Changes on California’s Children” provides an overview of what the proposed public charge regulation, the chilling effect it would have on the use of public programs and the negative impact it would have on the health and wellbeing of children in immigrant families.

-As children’s advocates, we hope you will use this valuable information to highlight the particular impact on California children’s access to critical services in your public comments in response to the rule.
+As children’s advocates, we hope you will continue to use this valuable information to highlight the particular impact on California children’s access to critical services in your public comments in response to the rule.
 Please join us in pushing back on this harmful proposed regulation and help move our country forward toward a better, brighter, and healthier future.